ASeed223/Nov-1/README.md

-Good morning everyone,
-Yesterday after the morning meeting, I spent some time updating the IQ Server monthly maintenance wiki and included the steps for using the Ansible playbook to perform the upgrade.
-I also closed out a few tasks that had been on the board for a while and completed several Pega deployments before logging off.

-As for today, I have the OCP sprint planning and the Sonatype support meeting to attend this morning.
+Good morning everyone, just a quick update from me.
+Yesterday, after the morning meeting, I mainly focused on my script work, then shadowed Brandon, Tawheed, and Riley on the OpenShift build template YAML for the CS3 deployment.
+I also picked up a Pega ZIP deployment to TST3 and DEV3 as usual.

+As for today, it’s pretty much the same.
+I’ll continue working on my script and will shadow Tawheed and Philip again for the online help knowledge transfer.
 That’s my plan for today.